clintjhill/dev-experience-story/README.md

 ## Team
 - at a minimum 1 pair
 - don't fall for the "must be senior" fallacy
+- include skeptics (requirement)

 ## Activity
-- can be as simple as 1 feature
+- can be a simple feature or a whole product
 - does not have to be user-facing deliverable
 - don't conflate with re-write/refactor
 - provide value - don't "proof of concept"